crocodilejs/rapid-mvp-standards/Readme.md

 # Rapid MVP Standards

 > TLDR; This is a no-BS document defining rapid MVP standards.
 It is based on my experiences, successes/failures over the past eight years in leading a rapid MVP startup/project/team, hyper-focused on apps.
 This perspective of "success" and "failure" is purely based on ability to rapidly ship an MVP and test its viability - it is not based on any other factors, such as revenue.
 Comments and pull requests are welcome.
 Enjoy.
+[Sponsored by Clevertech](http://clevertech.biz?ref=niftylettuce).

 ## Index